dskvich/chatgpt-telegram-bot/README.md

 * Press Create function on the top right.
 * Choose Author from scratch.
 * Name your function and choose the Go 1.x runtime.
-* In the execution roles, choose Use an existing role and choose the one we created earlier.
 * Once the function has been created, write main as the function handler.

 ### API Gateway configuration